 Dr. Matt Long works for British Athletics in coach education having delivered work at the national high-performance centre at Loughborough University.

-Dr. Ross Lorimer is the Sport Science Programme Leader at the University of Abertay Dundee.
+Dr. Ross Lorimer is the Sports Science Programme Leader at the University of Abertay Dundee.
 Previously he was a researcher at Loughborough University and has provided consultancy to Olympic level coaches and athletes.

 The following Sports Coach pages provide additional information on this topic: